duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_create_decimal_type`

 ---
-Creates a `duckdb_logical_type` of type decimal with the specified width and scale The resulting type should be destroyed with `duckdb_destroy_logical_type`.
+Creates a `duckdb_logical_type` of type decimal with the specified width and scale.
+The resulting type should be destroyed with `duckdb_destroy_logical_type`.

 #### Syntax